emersonsiega/fullstack-challenge/README.md

 Services are running with docker-compose, except MongoDB and RabbitMQ.

-Run `mvn clean install` to build the project and create docker images for the services.
+Run `mvn clean install` to build the project and create docker images for the services. *(Need Java 11 instaled)*

 Run `docker-compose up -d` to start containers